manuka99/Simple-POS-Manager/README.md

 1.Java 8 or above
 2.Maven
 3.Tomcat server
-4.Springtool suit or Intelj IDE
+4.Springtool suit, Intelj IDE or Eclipse

 ### Prcedure of Setting up prerequisties and run the project
 1. Download Java Jdk and specify the path on environmental variable.
+2.download JDk.
+3.Download the IDE (Eclipse, STS, etc.)
-Download and unzip the source code
+4.Download and unzip the source code from git url.
-2.Import the project into IDE
+2.Import the project into IDE.
-3.Run the application
+3.Run the application.
+4.open the internet browser and enter the http://localhost:8085 url.